tdimino/tomdimino/README.md

 # I believe in you already.

-Please visit [my business portfolio](https://www.minoanmystery.org) to see how I planned out 'content strategy' for venerable brands, enterprise-grade websites, and open-source tech that benefits humanity as a whole.
+Please visit [my business portfolio](https://www.minoanmystery.org) to see how I executed 'content strategy' for venerable brands, enterprise-grade websites, and open-source tech that benefits humanity as a whole.
 As your friendly, modern-day Minoan, I wield the eyes of antiquity and posterity to get at the heart of what you do, and make it clearer to the world.